bonganibg/pc-parts-site-scraper/README.md

 # PC Part Price Scraper

-The scraper goes through different websites and extracts product names, prices and image URIs then stores the information in a local MongoDB database (Database not convered in the repo)
+The scraper goes through different websites and extracts product names, prices and image URIs then stores the information in a local MongoDB database (Database not included in the repo)

 ## Environment
 [Node.js](https://nodejs.org/en/download/)